 Full Member (Practitioner) status is open to anyone who:

-Has New Zealand Registration as a Psychologist AND has a minimum of three years’ experience or 1500 hours working as a registered psychologist providing psychological care to patients/ clients who present with physical health problems.
+Has New Zealand Registration as a Psychologist AND has a minimum of two years’ experience or 1500 hours working as a registered psychologist providing psychological care to patients/ clients who present with physical health problems.

 Full Member (Academic) status is open to anyone who: